rust-lang/bors/README.md

     ```
 2) Install the GitHub app corresponding to this bot to the corresponding repository.
 You can use the
 `https://github.com/settings/apps/<app-name>/installations` link.
+3) Configure a CI workflow on push to the `automation/bors/try` branch.

 ## Development
 Directory structure: